AudioMulch: Future

-As outlined in AudioMulch's road map, future versions should bring new sound mangling, filtering and resonating contraptions, an overhauled undo system, 3rd party host integration and performance modulation, as well as further enhancements to existing sound and keyboard controls.
+As outlined in AudioMulch's road map, planned features for future updates include new sound mangling, filtering, and resonating contraptions, an overhauled undo system, third-party host integration, and performance modulation.
+Further enhancements to existing sound and keyboard controls are also planned.

-As of April 2024, the long-promised 64-bit compatible version of AudioMulch has not yet been released despite encouraging remarks documented in the application's website forums that include anecdotes from encounters with Ross that indicate Audiomulch remains under development.
-The website remains fully active and there is a sizeable global user base still using the application.
+As of April 2024, no 64-bit compatible version of AudioMulch has been released, despite anecdotes documented on the application's website forums from encounters with Ross Bencina that indicate AudioMulch remains under development.
+The website remains fully active, and the application has garnered a sizeable global user base.